 differentiation and activation of leukocytes; functions of leukocyte subsets; cell biology of antigen processing and presentation; molecular recognition of antigen; molecular and cellular bases of inflammation; signal transduction in immune cells; characteristics and functions of cytokines; mechanisms of immunoregulation; cellular communication and leukocyte traffic through tissues; production and use of monoclonal antibodies; local immunity at mucosal surfaces; immunity to infectious agents, including bacteria, viruses and parasites; inflammatory and autoimmune diseases such as asthma and arthritis; control and prevention of infections; strategies for the design and use of vaccines and gene therapy; important diseases will be considered as specific examples.

 Each student will participate in the presentation of research paper tutorials.
 Research paper tutorials are compulsory and assessable - all students will be expected to attend and contribute in every session scheduled for their group.
 In each session, two to three students will present the paper and lead the discussion.
 Each student will be involved in the presentation of a single paper, but will be expected to participate in the discussion of all other papers.

 Practicals will utilise a number of specific experimental protocols to demonstrate important aspects of immunology and virology, including experiments that reinforce the theory aspects of the course, relevant basic and advanced experimental techniques and technologies and basic understanding of the experimental basis of scientific knowledge, including experimental design.
 The practical course will also instil skills required to address scientific problems in a team environment.

-A 2000 word essay that will by written publication and develop skills in scientific inquiry through reading and written interpretation of primary and secondary research literature.
+A 2000 word essay that will develop familiarity with the primary research literature and the processes of communicating scientific information by written publication and develop skills in scientific inquiry through reading and written interpretation of primary and secondary research literature.

 Specific Course RequirementsSafety equipment for practicals: Laboratory coat and protective glasses.